Hamadab Stela

 The Hamadab Stela is a colossal sandstone stela found at Hamadab just south of the ancient site of Meroë in Sudan.
 Now kept at the British Museum, the significance of the stela resides in the fact that it is inscribed with one of the longest known texts in the Meroitic script.

 Discovery

 The stela was found by the British archaeologist John Garstang in 1914 at the site of Hamadab, which is located a few kilometres south of Meroë, the capital of the ancient Kingdom of Kush.
-One of a pair, the excavators discovered the stelae either side of the main doorway into a small temple.
+One of a pair, the excavators discovered the stelae on either side of the main doorway into a small temple.
 As part of the division of finds, the stela to the left of the doorway was given to the British Museum, while the other was left in situ.